 Day 11: What’s next?

+Now that you’ve jumped into the world of web app development, there’s a lot you can do.
 Adjusting to user feedback and iterating after your app is live is easy in Bubble.
 You can update your live version at any point and create saved versions to rollback to if needed (Bubble also automatically saves versions of your app).
+You know how to develop an app now, but user feedback is always a valuable learning tool.

 Bubble is designed to help you build web apps faster and more affordably, without relying on expensive engineering resources.
 Getting your idea out into the world with no code is no problem, if you're building on Bubble.